lleewwiiss/Distributed-Tensorflow-Template/README.md

  -  [Contributing](#contributing)

 # In a Nutshell
+**There is a MNIST CNN example within the template, which shows how to create and use the mode.
+Delete these files if you don'e need them**

+Look for ***#TODO*** tags in these classes as hints of what you need to update to create your model.

 In a nutshell here's how to use this template,**for example** to implement a VGG model you should do the following:
--  In the [models](models) folder update the template class to VGG and inherit from "BaseModel".
+-  Update the [model](models/model.py) script by creating a class  called VGG and inherit from "BaseModel".

 ```python
 class VGG16(BaseModel):